The Dude Diet: Beach Body Blitz

 - ¼ teaspoon garlic powder

-- In a small bowl, combine the smoked paprika, salt, garlic powder, and cayenne pepper (if using).
+- Meanwhile, make the chicken.
+In a small bowl, combine the smoked paprika, salt, garlic powder, and cayenne pepper (if using).

 Mediterranean Chopped Salad: (Serves 4)